Fathers' Rights During Divorce in Wisconsin

 Divorced Fathers' Rights

 Fathers' rights are also relevant in regard to divorce.
 Like a paternity case, the court will determine custody, placement and visitation, support orders, and more in the form of temporary orders.
-Once the divorce case has concluded, the court will issue final orders in regards to your child, which will be in effect for a minimum of two years.
+Once the divorce case has concluded, the court will issue final orders in regard to your child, which will be in effect for a minimum of two years.

 Most family law firms don’t proclaim themselves advocates for men’s rights.
 Divergent has attorneys passionate about advocating for fathers’ rights in Wisconsin because we understand that it is a real issue in family law today.
 Advocating for a father’s rights isn’t advocating against a mother’s; it is simply fighting for utter fairness in the court of law, and a child’s right to the best childhood they can have.